SF State Museum Studies offers a graduate Master of Arts program and an undergraduate Minor program

 Through curriculum that integrates the acquisition of practice-based skill sets with a critical understanding of how museums around the world work to inspire, create community, educate, and care for collections, the Minor in Museum Studies produces graduates who are ready to continue their efforts to become museum professionals, who appreciate the role and power of museums in San Francisco and around the world as centers of learning, enjoyment, and as stewards of heritage, and who are prepared to become productive, ethical, active citizens with a global perspective.

 Visit the undergraduate Minor in Museum Studies section of this website for more information.

 Museum Studies Courses

-For a complete listing of all courses in Museum Studies, visit the Bulletin here.
+Visit the Bulletin for a complete listing of all courses in Museum Studies.